civicrm/civicrm-user-guide/docs/organising-your-data/contacts.md

 contact methods.

-Some fields on this tab are just for individuals, for example, first name, last name, nick name, etc. Other fields are just for organisations, for example organisation name.
+Some fields on this tab are just for individuals, for example, first name, last name, nickname, etc. Other fields are just for organisations, for example organisation name.

 ![image](../img/ContactSummary.PNG)